captionpoint/captionpoint-plays/HOLMES-POIROT.md

 ---

 ## POIROT:
+Arabella Duveen.
 Bella Duveen.
 B.D.
 Was Miss Duveen having an affair with your husband?

 ---